Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 But trust me: you’re doing the right thing.
 You can’t fix toxic.

-4. Saying goodbye to old friends.
+Stage 5: Acceptance and Saying goodbye to old friends.

 Then came the sites I didn’t want to disavow: client sites I once loved, old portfolio pieces that once made me proud, or well-meaning directory listings that didn’t age well (looking at you, “top-business-links.biz”).